-This mattress is built with materials like graphite, ceramic gel cooling beads, and breathable foam — all good news for people who sleep hot, since research shows being hot at night may affect sleep quality.
+This mattress is built with materials like graphite, ceramic gel cooling beads, and breathable foam — all good news for people who sleep hot, since research from 2018 shows that being hot at night may affect sleep quality.

 It has a few material certifications, including: